code-and-effect/effective_test_bot/README.md

 One of the main goals of `effective_test_bot` is to increase the speed at which tests can be written in any ruby on rails application.
 Well, there's no faster way of writing tests than by not writing them at all.

-Run `rake test:bot` to scan every route defined in `routes.rb` and run an appropriate test suite.
+Run `rails test:bot` to scan every route defined in `routes.rb` and run an appropriate test suite.

 You can configure test bot to skip individual tests or assertions, tweak screenshot behaviour and toggle tour mode via the `config/initializers/effective_test_bot.rb` file.
 As well, there are a few command line options available.